NAUMathStat/sunmarc2017/contest.md

 We were truly impressed with the number of students that participated in this year's Problem Contest.
 The list of problems for both sessions can be found [here](https://naumathstat.github.io/sunmarc2017/SUnMaRCProblems2017.pdf).

-The top 3 individual problem solvers where:
+The top 3 individual problem solvers were:

 1. Courtney Schmitt from Northern Arizona University (15 points)
 2. Jeff Covington from Northern Arizona University (14 points)